 You might have an operation to remove your testicles (orchidectomy).
 The testicles produce testosterone, which can help prostate cancer grow.
 So removing the testicles can help to control the growth of prostate cancer.
 After removal of the testicles, the level of testosterone in the blood falls quickly.

-Some men prefer to have this surgery as it is one treatment compared to regular injections.
+Some men prefer to have this surgery as it is one treatment compared to having regular injections.
 Orchidectomy is not reversible.
 You may find the removal of your testicles upsetting.

 Removing the testicles is a simple operation.
 You have the operation as an inpatient in the hospital.
 Most men stay overnight, but you might be able to go home on the same day.

 Before the procedure

 You have an orchidectomy under general anaesthetic.
 You'll be asleep for the whole operation.
 Or you might have a spinal anaesthetic.
 That means you are awake, but have an anaesthetic injection into your spine.
 You can’t feel anything below the level of the injection.

 During the procedure

-The surgeon makes a small cut in your scrotum (the sac which holds your testicles).
-After removing your testicles, your surgeon may put in fake testicles (prostheses) so that your scrotum looks and feels the same.
+The surgeon makes a small cut in your groin and removes the testicles.
+After removing the testicles, they may put in fake testicles (prostheses) so that your scrotum looks and feels the same.

 You may be able to have a smaller operation to remove only the inner part of your testes.
 This is a subcapsular orchidectomy.
 You don’t need a prosthesis after this operation.